-Carmen D. Caruso Law Firm represents privately held companies (including franchises & dealerships), business owners, investors, professionals, key employees, or other substantial individuals as plaintiffs or defendants in most any case that might arise in a business or financial relationship.
-Our general business litigation practice is concentrated on state and federal court litigation or commercial arbitration in Chicago and its surrounding suburbs.
-We know our local judges and enjoy favorable reputations.
+Carmen D. Caruso Law Firm represents privately held companies (including franchises and dealerships), business owners, investors, professionals, key employees, or other substantial individuals as plaintiffs or defendants in most any case that might arise in a business or financial relationship.

 We represent business clients or individuals claiming or defending against claims involving contract formation or contract performance issues and related damages claims.